sovata8/RevealingTableViewCell/README.md

 ## Usage
 No code changes required, everything is done in Interface Builder.
+Note that this framework does not provide anything other than the sliding view - it's up to you to set up any views that need be revealed (e.g. buttons, additional information etc.).

 These screenshots show how to set up your views and IBOutlets: